Salvator Mundi 1490 by Leonardo da Vinci | Oil Painting Reproduction

 Price: $385.00

-So, what is the story behind this enigmatic Da Vinci Jesus painting?
+So, what is the story behind one of Leonardo da Vinci's famous paintings?
 Here's a glimpse into its complex history.

+In the intervening period, Renaissance art experts continued to debate the authenticity of the Salvator Mundi and its attribution to Leonardo da Vinci.
 The genuine attribution was subsequently disputed by some specialists, however.
-As a result, debates about Salvator Mundi's authenticity still rage today.
+As a result, debates concerning the authenticity of the Salvator Mundi and its authenticity still rage today.

-What is so special about the Salvator Mundi?
+What is so special about the Salvator Mundi Painting?

-Aside from the exciting story of rediscovery and re-attribution, Salvator Mundi is exceptional for its sheer skill and beauty.
+Aside from the protracted and fascinating story of rediscovery and re-attribution, the Salvator Mundi painting is exceptional for its sheer skill and beauty.
 Many viewers report an almost religious sense of calm and serenity when face to face with the painting.

 Classic Da Vinci techniques such as "sfumato" appear on the face of Jesus Christ.
 Indeed, the skin tones very carefully blend into one another.
 This method creates a softened and hazy effect, particularly noticeable around the edges of the eyes and mouth.
-It's a classic Da Vinci technique, also visible in The Mona Lisa.
+This classic technique is visible in Da Vinci's The Mona Lisa painting.

+Da Vinci's Renaissance painting of Jesus also features several unusual details.
+For example, Christ is depicted wearing ornate gold and blue robes in the Renaissance style, rather than traditional biblical clothing.
 His right hand creates the sign of the cross.
 In Jesus's left hand, however, he holds a crystal orb.
-The orb reflects Jesus's role as the world's savior, including the earth and the heavens.
+The orb reflects Jesus' role as the world's savior, encompassing both the earth and the heavens.

 How much is Leonardo da Vinci's painting worth?

 Leonardo da Vinci's Salvator Mundi made headlines worldwide on 15 November 2017.
-It sold for a staggering $450 million at Christie's Auction House, New York.
+It sold for a staggering $450 million at Christie's auction house in New York.
 Prince Badr bin Abdullah bought the painting for Abu Dhabi's Department of Culture and Tourism.

 This price meant Salvator Mundi shot to the top of the most expensive paintings in the world.
-Considering inflation, it beats artworks such as Paul Cezanne's The Card Players (sold for $250 million in 2011) and Paul Gauguin's When Will You Marry?
+Considering inflation, it beats artworks such as Paul Cezanne's The Card Players, which sold for $250 million in 2011, and Paul Gauguin's When Will You Marry?
 Gauguin's oil painting sold for just over $210 million in 1892.

 Is Salvator Mundi real or fake?

 Indeed, several television documentaries analyze the case.
 The most famous is The Lost Leonardo by Andreas Koefoed, which criticizes gallery experts and institutions.
-Many documentaries and scholars state the artwork isn't even a skillful painting, let alone a "true" Leonardo.
+Many documentaries and scholars state the artwork isn't even a skillful painting, let alone a "true" Leonardo da Vinci painting.

-Making this task even harder are the many copies of the artwork, often by students and followers of Leonardo.
+Making this task even more challenging are the numerous reproduction paintings, often created by students and followers of Leonardo.
 There are around thirty variations and copies by followers and pupils.

 In addition, the British Royal Collection holds two chalk and ink sketches of remarkable similarity.
 These are original Leonardo drawings.